Automattic/Co-Authors-Plus/readme.txt

 == Changelog ==

 = 3.1 (??? ?? ????) =
+* New filter 'coauthors_search_authors_get_terms_args' allows you to increase the number of matches returned with AJAX co-author selection

 = 3.0.4 (Jan.
 6, 2013) =
 * Support for automatically adding co-authors to your feeds.
 Props [cfg](https://github.com/cfg).